itfanr/ros2-wiki/Roadmap.md

   - Workspace management
   - Services
   - Parameters
-- Support for FastRTPS
-  - At least on Linux
-  - Missing support for large message fragmentation
 - rclcpp API improvements
 - FreeRTPS improvements:
   - Fragmentation of large messages (on the sending side)